 Scott R. Sernau’s Social Inequality in a Global Age provides a sociological framework for analyzing inequality within the American society as well as analyzing the relationship between global stratification systems and internal inequality.
-The book:
+Incorporating a great balance between theory and empirical evidence, the book:

 • Places each issue and dimension of inequality in the context of a changing global economy.